ashscodes/Reactivities/README.md

 You will need [Node.js](https://nodejs.org/en/download/) and to then confirm that you have [npm](https://www.npmjs.com/) installed.

-Run `npm start` from the client-app directory.
+Run `npm install` and then `npm start` from the client-app directory.

 ## Future Plans